aws-samples/config-resource-compliance-dashboard/README.md

 ##### Step 1
 Log into the AWS Management Console for your **Log Archive account**.

-1. Open the CloudFormation console and create a new stack with new resources.
+1. Open the CloudFormation console and create a stack with new resources.
 1. Upload the `cloudformation/cid-crcd-resources.yaml` template file.
 Specify the following parameters:
    - `Stack name` This is up to you, but we recommend using `config-dashboard-resources`.
    - `Log Archive account ID` Enter the AWS account ID where you are currently logged in.